 The inspiration for this article was an article I read, written by a producer of attorney videos.
 He described the 3 elements to consider when producing lawyer marketing videos.

 He says the first element is to engage your target clients.
 This seems obvious but it’s usually ignored by lawyers who seem to think their name and results are the only message that matters.
-I hate to say it, but potential clients have no idea who you are and they really don’t care about your results.
+The truth is that potential clients have no idea who you are and they really don’t care about your results.

 However, the example given in the article showing how to engage target clients was not good, “…if you are a personal injury attorney create videos on the steps your clients should take if involved in a car accident.”
 This is seen on almost every attorney website and doesn’t provide any information people don’t already know.
 It will bore potential clients and certainly won’t engage them.